kefujino/ScrapingSPRestMethods/README.md

 # ScrapingSPRestMethods
-Retrieve REST endpoint from root site of SharePoint Online.
+Retrieve REST endpoints in SharePoint Online.

+First, get the root site.
+Gets each endpoint from the href element in the return value.
+And then, by reoccurring this process, you get a list of Rest endpoints.

 The Office365-REST-Python-Client 2.1.5 module is used to authenticate and create REST requests. https://pypi.org/project/Office365-REST-Python-Client/2.1.5/